printfn/unicode-unicorn/README.md

 Download `utf8.js` from `https://github.com/mathiasbynens/utf8.js` and place it in `libs/`.

 Download `language-subtag-registry` from IANA (`https://www.iana.org/assignments/language-subtag-registry/language-subtag-registry`) and place it in the repo directory.

+Download `emoji-data.txt` from `https://unicode.org/Public/emoji/latest/emoji-data.txt` and place it in `data/Unicode/`.